Rob Kardashian Celebrates Dream’s First Birthday With Family, Blac Chyna Nowhere In Sight

 Time flies really fast!
 Little Dream Kardashian recently turned one and her dad, Rob, threw an adorable birthday party with his family.

 On Friday, the 30-year-old Rob & Chyna star kicked off his daughter’s special day with a morning birthday bash.
-Rob, along with her famous sisters Kim, Khloe, and Kylie organized Dream’s simple yet adorable party.
+Rob, along with her famous sisters Kim, Khloe, and Kylie, organized Dream’s simple yet adorable party.

 The Arthur George owner took to Twitter and happily shared several photos from the big day.
 In one of the posts, Rob showed off his presents alongside a massive balloon display which reads, “Happy 1st Birthday Dream.”